Business Insurance for Landscape Designers

 What other landscape contractor insurance policies should I carry?

-For a full risk management plan, landscape design companies, small businesses, LLCs, and independent contractors may need additional types of insurance, outside of general liability coverage and workers' compensation coverage, to cover all risks and liabilities.
+For a full risk management plan, landscape design companies, small businesses, LLCs, and independent contractors may need additional types of insurance.

 How do landscape designers differ from landscape architects?